 As it so often happens in F1, whenever a collision takes place, rarely any driver admits fault.
 A similar incident transpired back in 2023 at the Belgian GP when Sainz and Piastri made contact heading into the first corner, which ended both their races.

-The Australian stated that he had no idea what Sainz was doing and that the Spaniard “turned in like I didn’t exist“.
-However, since it was a first-lap incident between the two drivers when several were scrambling for positions, the stewards deemed it as just a racing incident and did not penalize any of the two.
+The Australian stated that he had no idea what Sainz was doing and that the former Ferrari man “turned in like [he] didn’t exist”.
+However, since it was a first-lap incident between the two drivers when all others were scrambling for positions, the stewards deemed it as just a racing incident and did not penalize either of them.

-Sadly for fans, it seems unlikely that the two will have any more such battles after Sainz moved to Williams — which is likely to be a backmarker — this year.
+Sadly for fans, it seems unlikely that the two will have any more such battles after Sainz moved to Williams — which is likely to be in the midfield — this year.
+Meanwhile, Piastri seems set to fight for wins and maybe the championship at the front.